The 2026 FIFA World Cup, powered by data science.

 What the data tells us about Japan’s historic match against Tunisia

-With its 4-0 win on Sunday against Tunisia, Japan became the first Asian Football Confederation team in all of World Cup history to score four points during a game, according to FIFA.
+With its 4-0 win on Sunday against Tunisia, Japan became the first Asian Football Confederation team in all of World Cup history to score four goals during a game, according to FIFA.
 The key to Japan’s historic victory was its 3-4-2-1 player formation, according to data analyzed by Northeastern experts.

 This is a well-known strategy of arranging players on the pitch in which three defenders are placed in the back, four midfielders are placed in the center and wings, two attackers are placed just above them, and a lone center forward is placed at the very top.